-In the compliance testing, the existing dial pattern "6xxxx" included the Modular Messaging pilot number "60000", and a new dial pattern was added below to include the existing AAR routing prefix "8" from Communication Manager.
+In the compliance testing, the existing dial pattern "6xxxx" included the Modular Messaging pilot number "66666", and a new dial pattern was added below to include the existing AAR routing prefix "8" from Communication Manager.

-In the Dial pattern Details sub-section in the lower right pane, enter the dial pattern to match in the Name and Pattern String fields, in this case "860000".
-Note that Name and Pattern String must contain the same dial pattern.
-Enter a desired Description, and select "External" for Call Classification.
+In the Dial pattern Details sub-section in the lower right pane, enter the dial pattern to match in the Pattern String field, in this case "866666".
+Enter desired Name and Description, and select "External" for Call Classification.
 Click Save (not shown).

-6.3.
+8.3.
 Administer Route Plans

-Select Routing > Route Plans in the left pane, and click Add New (not shown) in the right pane to create a new route plan for each new dial pattern from Section 6.2.
+Select Routing > Route Plans in the left pane, and click Add New (not shown) in the right pane to create a new route plan for each new dial pattern from Section 8.2.

 The screen is updated with three panes, as shown below.
 In the Route Plan middle pane, enter a descriptive UI Name and optional Description.
-For Calling Party, enter "\" to denote any calling party from Unigy.
-For Called Party, select the dial pattern from Section 6.2.
+For Calling Party, enter "" to denote any calling party from Unigy.
+For Called Party, select the dial pattern from Section 8.2.
 Select "Forward" for Action, and click Save (not shown).